N0ot-No0t/Soen357-MiniProject/README.md

 # Conclusion
 Explain the various features that were retained and why.
 Explain how it ties to the answers from the market study and the user research answers.

-# Remove all below before submission.
+# Remove everything below before submission.

 ## Welcome to GitHub Pages